JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 ### Count data input

-Determine the number of masks and libraries found in step 1.
+Determine the number of MIPs found in step 1.
 Edit `global-cdsparams.sh` with the results of these commands:
 - `source global-cdsparams.sh` (to populate the variables used below)
 - edit `EM_COUNT` to `grep imageURL ${MIPSDIR}/${EMINPUT}.json | wc` (first value)
 - edit `MCFO_COUNT` to `grep imageURL ${MIPSDIR}/${MCFOINPUT}.json | wc` (first value)